 It’s the darnedest thing!
 The more I observe people, the more I understand this one thing.
 When people lash out and try to break others with their brokenness, they are really calling other what they are.
-Some people stay projecting their deficiencies in ways that Samsung would drool over.
-The harder task being to fix oneself, too many revert to the most childish insults in order to make themselves feel better by trying to conquer others.
+Some people stay projecting their issues in ways that Samsung would drool over.
+The harder task being to fix oneself, too many revert to the most childish insults in order to make themselves feel better by trying to diminish others.
 But this is a fool’s errand; though ad hominem attacks and petty antics might feel good for the moment, in time the same tongue that is used to demolish others will destroy the tongue owner.

-I’m not preaching here, I too once was part of this foolish endeavor.
-There was a time I would size up anyone who dare come at me sideways and send them back with their pride decimated.
+I’m not preaching here, I too once was part of this foolish enterprise.
+There was a time I would size up anyone who dares to come at me sideways and send them back with their pride decimated.
 The same gift that I have to connect with people on an emotional level I used in the past to verbally pulverize anyone who had the temerity to shine at my expense.
 I actually used to revel in putting trolls in their place; I childishly proclaimed that I would give people the “Desta treatment” as I made an example of one person in particular who had the audacity to insult me and my family in a public forum.
 In my mind I was doing the right thing; if people came at me with a matchstick, I returned back verbal bazookas in order to educate trolls not to be hateful.